Hanover College: 20th century

-By the mid-1960s, the campus expanded to more than 500 acres (2 km²) of land, enrollment topped 1,000 students, and Hanover's assets approached $15 million.
+By the mid-1960s, the campus expanded to more than 500 acres (2 km2) of land, enrollment topped 1,000 students, and Hanover's assets approached $15 million.

-In the late afternoon of April 3, 1974, a tornado roared through campus with devastating results.
-This tornado was part of the 1974 Super Outbreak of tornadoes that struck 13 states and one Canadian province that day.
+In the late afternoon of April 3, 1974, the campus was devastated by a tornado, part of the 1974 Super Outbreak of tornadoes that struck 13 states and one Canadian province that day.
 No one was killed or seriously injured, but 32 of the college's 33 buildings were damaged, including two that were completely destroyed and six that sustained major structural damage.
 One of the completely destroyed buildings was a residence hall which had previously, back in 1890, served as the first fraternity house in the entire Sigma Chi Fraternity.
 Hundreds of trees were down, completely blocking every campus road.
 All utilities were knocked out and communication with those off campus was nearly impossible.

 Government officials estimated the damage at $10 million.
 Some wondered if Hanover College could survive.
 The Hanoverians, led by Horner, sprang into action.
-Winter Term ended one week early and students were dismissed, but many stayed to help faculty, staff and others clear the debris.
-The Board of Trustees met April 5 in emergency session and vowed to lead the efforts in rebuilding and improving Hanover College.
+Winter term ended one week early and students were dismissed, but many stayed to help faculty, staff and others clear the debris.
+The board of trustees met on April 5 in an emergency session and vowed to lead the efforts in rebuilding and improving Hanover College.
 They vowed to do so without any federal disaster assistance, continuing Hanover's tradition of financial independence.

 Within a week, roads were made passable and major services restored.
 Contributions poured in to cover Hanover's $1 million in uninsurable losses; they raised this amount in three months.
 When Spring Term opened April 22, the college had full enrollment 19 days after the tornado.
 An editorial in The Indianapolis Star described the effort as "a private miracle."
 By spring 1975, replanting efforts completed Hanover's recovery.

 When Horner retired in 1987, Hanover's endowment was more than $40 million.
 Russell Nichols was inaugurated as Hanover's 14th president on September 26, 1987.
 He initiated actions to improve the Hanover experience for students both inside and outside the classroom.
 The number of full-time faculty was increased over a five-year period from 72 to 94, lowering the student-teacher ratio and allowing for more independent research and study.
 Six new academic majors were added.

 In terms of amenities, students enjoyed a direct-dial telephone in each dorm room, ending years of having a campus operator direct all calls.
 More significantly, academic scholarships were increased for incoming and returning students.